machinekoder/pickit-docs/docs/examples/buld-a-showcase-demo-with-a-m-hd-and-2-finger-gripper.rst

 .. image:: /assets/images/examples/teach-mhd-demo-red-parts-scene-1.png

-If parts are positioned on their side Pick-it can still find them.
+If parts are positioned on their side Pickit can still find them.
 But they are not send back to the robot because the calculated pick frame is to steep.
 If all parts would be dropped like this the robot will not be able to pick any part.
 That is why it is advised to have some interaction with the demo while it is running.